numba/numba-integration-testing/README.rst

 =====

 The main entry point is a single script ``switchboard.py`` which is used to drive the integration test.
-This script will run on at least Python 2.7 and 3.7 and has zero third-party dependencies.
+This script will run on at least Python 2.7 and 3.7 and has zero third-party dependencies, so it will probably run on a large variety of different CI systems and platforms.
+It will download and bootstrap a self contained miniconda distribution to ensure as clean a build as possible.
+You can also run it locally in case you need to debug a build or want to add a new project to test.

 It has multiple *stages*, which are things to perform and multiple *targets*, which are projects to be tested.